Californiauser/url-downloader/README.md

-scala-url-downloader
+url-downloader
 ====================

-Scala script for download files by URL
+Scala script for download files by URL using Actors API.